Channels

 platform:

 Controls which attachment types (images, video, PDFs, etc.) are sent as file parts to the model.
-Types that do not match are described as text summaries so the agent knows about the file without crashing models that reject unsupported types.
+Types that don't match are described as text summaries so the agent knows about the file without crashing models that reject unsupported types.

 The default (['image/png', 'image/jpeg', 'image/webp', 'application/pdf']) matches the formats supported by major vision models.
 Override inlineMedia to expand the list (e.g. ['image/*', 'audio/*']) or replace it entirely with a predicate function.